 Before the big event, take some time to prepare so that you can leave the event with job leads.

 - Follow these tips below on how to get the most out of a job fair and watch the quick video above.

 - Additional tips on attending a job fair can be found here on our blog.

 Want to see what companies and jobs will be available at the event?
 Click here.

-Talking about your designs just doesn’t have the same impact as showing them.
-Compile your work and have it reviewed beforehand.
-Make work samples available- either hard copy or digital- the day of the fair.
+Although it may not be required, you may want to have your portfolio standing by or easily accessible.
+Talking about your work just doesn't have the same impact as showing it. compile your work and consider having it reviewed beforehand.
+Make work samples available - either hard copy or digital - the day of the fair.

-These make a great compliment to your resume.
-Plus, you will occasionally encounter a recruiter who won’t accept resumes on the spot.
-This way, you’ve got something professional to leave behind.
+Business cards are another tool that could make you more memorable.
+These also compliment your resume.
+Plus, you will occasionally encounter a recruiter who won't accept resumes on the spot.
+This way, you've got something professional to leave behind.

 Few of us are inherently good at selling ourselves, so it’s wise to take some time to practice.
 Brainstorm a short, 30 second summary that you can use when you introduce yourself to professionals.
 Include your past experience, strengths, and your future goals.

 This is not a craft fair!
+Don't "shop" an employer by asking them what the company does.
+Take into consideration the employer's time.
+They've likely taken the day out of the office to be there and meet interested candidates.
 You should approach professionals with knowledge about what they do.
-Within a few weeks of the fair we will have a list of companies on this site.
-Start by digging around the company website.
-Check their ‘careers’ page to gather info about open positions (but keep in mind that many jobs are not openly posted).
+Check back on our website for a list of employers and their job offers.
+Start by digging around the complany website. check their "careers" page to gather info about open positions (but keep in mind that many jobs are not openly posted).
 Look at their client list and recent projects.
-Read industry publications and blogs to see what others are saying about them.
-Our Career Research pages will give you clues on where to start.
+Read industry publications and blogs to see what others are saying aout them.
+Our Career Research pages will also give you clues on where to start.